 - The Law Was Our Schoolmaster – The nature of Torah and its purpose

-- The Lord’s Supper – Proof The Lord’s Supper is Passover
+- The Lord’s Supper – The Lord’s Supper is Passover

 - Till the Seed Should Come – Torah’s life-span

-- Use It Lawfully – Difficulties in following Torah
+- Use It Lawfully – Difficulties in observing Torah

 - What God Hath Cleansed – Peter’s vision on the rooftop